itsnatscott/ZombieDiner/readme.md

 Application for the management of a menu for and eating establishment for undead clientele.

-show all menu items based on category
+user can see all menu items.
-(default entrees)
+(default shows all)

-switch categories
+switch categories to view only items in that category (by clicking the category button in the top bar).

-add menu items to category
+delete menu items from category by clicking the "delete" button on that menu item edit menu items by clicking the "edit" button on that menu item

-delete menu items from category
+add menu items to category by scrolling to the bottom of the screen and toggling the "add new button" after adding a new item you will be redirected to the show all view.